Chapter 5101:2-40 Supportive Services

 (C) Eligible kinship caregiver(s) shall receive a one-time payment to defray costs of placement and may receive subsequent payments at six-month intervals to support the stability of the child's placement in the home.

-(2) The incentive amount for the kinship caregiver(s) shall not be provided for longer than a total of thirty-six cumulative months during which time the kinship caregiver(s) meets all eligibility requirements of the program.
+(2) The incentive amount for the kinship caregiver(s) shall not be provided for longer than a total of forty-eight cumulative months during which time the kinship caregiver(s) meets all eligibility requirements of the program.
 One incentive payment is equivalent to six months of eligibility.

 (D) The PCSA shall determine the kinship caregiver(s) eligible for KPI when all of the following criteria are met: